Tom's Kopfbahnhof

 The Polarization vectors are three independent basis vectors satisfying $$p^\mu\epsilon^i_\mu(p)=0$$ They are normalized to $$\epsilon^*_\mu\epsilon^\mu = -1$$

-For $p^\mu = (E,0,0,p_z):$
+For $p^\mu = (E,0,0,p_z)$ one can chooose:

 1. Transverse polarizations: $$\epsilon^\mu_1 = (0,1,0,0),\quad \epsilon^\mu_2(0,0,1,0)$$

-2. Longitudinal plarizations: $$\epsilon^\mu_L = (p_z/m,0,0,E/m)$$
+2. Longitudinal plarizations: $$\epsilon^\mu_L = (p_z/m,0,0,E/m)$$ This choice is canonical.

 # Massless Spin $J=1$

-Most general Lagrangian $$\mathcal{L}=-\frac{1}{4}F^{\mu\nu}F_{\mu\nu}$$
+Then we find the most general Lagrangian $$\mathcal{L}=-\frac{1}{4}F^{\mu\nu}F_{\mu\nu}$$

 This Lagrangian is gauge invariant under $$A_\mu(x)\to A_\mu(x)+\partial_\mu \alpha(x).$$ Gauge invariance gives us the freedom to choose a particular gauge $\alpha$